Blake School to host virtual admissions events beginning Oct. 13

-The Blake School will host virtual admissions events to introduce families to the school’s Highcroft campus in Wayzata.
+The Blake School will host virtual admissions events to introduce families to the school’s campus in Hopkins.

 Admission staff members from the school will be on Zoom meetings to give a virtual tour of the campus and describe the school’s curriculum.
-The Highcroft campus is for students in pre-kindergarten through grade 5.
+The Hopkins campus is for students in pre-kindergarten through grade 8.
 Information about affordability and financial assistance program will also be available.

 Visit blakeschool.org/admissions/discover-blake for more information and to register.